Scotch Cocktail Recipes: Bobby Burns & My Darling

 Combine Glenfiddich, Carpano and Benedictine in a mixing glass with ice.
 Stir until chilled.
 Strain into a cocktail glass.
 Dip fresh lemon strip twist into fresh allspice.
 Rub lemon twist with allspice around rim of cocktail glass and place twist in cocktail.

 Chris’ take on the Bobby Burns cocktail flavors out fabulously with allspice rounding out the deal.
 The aroma lures one in for the first sip.
-Carpano Antica Formula creates an excellent sounding board for the Glenfiddich Scotch.
+Carpano Antiqua Formula creates an excellent sounding board for the Glenfiddich Scotch.
 Benedictine leaves just enough spice in the finish.
 The kicker here is the allspice.
 It definitely begins the cocktail and seals the deal beginning to end.

 After tasting through entries for the scotch cocktail creation contest Bob Stafford’s, My Darling, took winning place.
 There were a handful of great entries, but My Darling kept the integrity of Scotch flavor in mind and simplicity for duplication at the same time.